YueLiPicasso/intro_ocaml/monadic_reify/notes/run_type.md

 (7) (run : ('a ilogic -> 'c ilogic Env.t) -> 'c ilogic State.t)
 ```
 with `'b` in (6) (the return type of `rel`) specialized to `'c ilogic` in (7).
-The type of the first parameter of `rel` must not be more general than `'a Term.t`
-because of the typing rule for applicationn and that the first argument
-has a type no more general than `'a Term.t`.